jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ## What are controlled vocabularies?

-Controlled vocabularies stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (ambiguous words, both homographs/homophones and synonyms/near-synonyms/quasi-synonyms).
-Natural language in content objects is called free text. **Versus natural languages, CVs:**
+Controlled vocabularies stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (ambiguous words) ---both **homographs** and **synonyms/near-synonyms/quasi-synonyms).** Natural language in content objects is called free text.

-- Must clearly define the SCOPE of terms.
-This is done with scope notes (SN).
-- Must somehow link SYNONYMS, thereby increasing recall.
-This is often accomplished via the indicators UF (use for) and U (use), e.g. Salinity UF Saltiness, Saltiness U Salinity.
-- Must distinguish between HOMOGRAPHS, thereby increasing precision.
-Disambiguation is often accomplished with a modifier AKA difference AKA qualifier term AKA gloss, e.g. Mercury (metal), Mercury (planet), Mercury (car).
-- May capture SEMANTIC RELATIONSHIPS between terms, improving both recall and precision.

 ### Relationship between CVs and metadata